Why the GDPR Matters to U.S. Organizations

 A "data subject" is someone whose information is being gathered.
-A "controller" is an entity that decides the circumstances, purposes, and methods for processing the personal data of a data subject.
-A "processor," on the other hand, is a company that handles personal data on behalf of the controller.
+A "data controller" is an entity that decides the circumstances, purposes, and methods for processing the personal data of a data subject.
+A "data processor", on the other hand, is a company that handles personal data on behalf of the controller.

 Controllers and processors can be situated anywhere in the world, including the United States, under the GDPR.
 This is a considerable departure from previous EU regulations.

 What constitutes personal data is another crucial GDPR concept to comprehend.
 Only data that can be used to identify an individual is protected under GDPR.
 For example, age alone cannot be used to identify a person and is not covered by GDPR, but age plus name data may be used to identify a person.

 The GDPR is primarily motivated by the EU's desire to create a unified digital market.
 The current GDPR requirements are guided by the concepts listed below, and all three of them apply to US organizations.